spyder-ide/spyder/README.md

 ## Running from source

-It is possible to run Spyder from the source code checkout, given that you have PyQt or PySide installed.
-Just run:
+The fastest way to run Spyder is to get the source code, install PyQt or PySide, and run:

     python bootstrap.py

-This is useful if you want to learn how Spyder works and enhance it.
+You may want to do this for fixing bugs in Spyder, adding new features, learning how Spyder works or just getting a taste of it.
+Make sure you use a stable branch though, because `master` may not always be clean.

 ## Installation